ZIP

 Email-Mobile-Project_Thumbnail_1170x725

-Working together closely with the PM, I mapped out the entirety of the new email flow according to the new application flow and where each email would trigger due to a drop-off.
-This made it clearer for us to present to stakeholders and engineers the changes.
+In collaboration with the PM, I mapped the complete email flow according to the new application structure, identifying where each email would trigger following user drop-offs.
+This mapping provided a clear framework for presenting changes to stakeholders and engineers.

 Customer Cycle Flowx2